grezniczek/redcap_autofill/README.md

 Version | Description
 ------- | --------------------
-v1.2.0  | Added option to clear checkboxes and implemented @AUTOFILL-FORM/SURVEY-ONSAVE.
+v1.2.0  | Added option to clear checkboxes and implemented @AUTOFILL-FORM/SURVEY-ONSAVE and added @AUTOFILL-FORM/SURVEY-ONLOAD.
 Fixed a bug that prevented Autofill to work without setting a group name. v1.1.0  | Added @AUTOTAB and @NEXTFOCUS v1.0.0  | Initial release.